 You can freeze them for longer storage.
 They’ll last up to 3 months in the freezer.
 You can give them to your dog as frozen treats or thaw them in the fridge.

-Can people eat these peanut butter balls?
+Can people eat these pumpkin and peanut butter oat balls?

 More Homemade Dog Treat Recipes